lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toBeGreaterThan"></a>
 ### `toBeGreaterThan($expected)`

-Asserts that the value is greater than the expected one:
+Asserts that the `$value` is greater than the expected one.

 ```php
 expect($count)->toBeGreaterThan(20);